Chantelle Baker: Operation People

 By late August 2022, Baker had established a media company called Operation People.
 Waimakariri District Council candidate and conspiracy theorist Phil Shaw owned a 32% share in Operation People through his film and video production company Scryptworx Studios Limited.

 In mid-October 2022, The Spinoff reported that Baker had established a new Facebook page that was part of a "new independent media group."
 That same month, The Spinoff reported that she had met and interviewed the Dutch far right politician Thierry Baudet and attended the Vienna leg of the Better Way Conference, an international gathering of conspiracy theorists.
-Baker also visited Ukraine including Odessa and Kyiv to cover the Russo-Ukrainian conflict for the media group she was working for.
+Baker also visited Ukraine including Odesa and Kyiv to cover the Russian invasion of Ukraine for the media group she was working for.

 In December 2022, Baker and her media company Operation People co-produced a documentary with film studio Heanna Gain called We Came Here For Freedom Part I. The documentary looked at the events of 2022 Wellington protest from the perspective of the protesters and was written and directed by Alistair Harding.
+The second part was released in July and August 2023.